mhatzl/wiki-repo-template/README.md

 - `auto-lock-prs` ...
 Used to lock PRs once they are closed
 - `sync_wiki` ...
 Automatically pushes changes to the wiki repository of the associated project

+## GitHub Issue/PR Labels

+Repositories created by GitHub templates do not adopt the issue/PR labels set in the template.
+Instead, each one must be copied manually, which is unfortunate, but must only be done once.

+**Below are the [labels](https://github.com/mhatzl/wiki-repo-template/labels) defined in the wiki template:**

+- `blocked` ...
+Marks this PR that it is blocked by another issue/PR (Color: #F83A55)
+- `declined` ...
+This PR was declined (Color: #ffffff)
+- `waiting-on-assignee` ...
+PR author or reviewer is awaiting response from assignee (Color: #FEF2C0)
+- `waiting-on-author` ...
+Assignee or reviewer is awaiting response from PR author (Color: #463F12)
+- `waiting-on-reviewer` ...
+Author or assignee is awaiting response from reviewer (Color: #E6A2AE)

+## GitHub Settings

+Repository settings are not adopted from templates, and must be set manually.
+Below are the recommended settings that work well with this wiki template.

+**General Settings:**

+- **Disable** all features to only allow pull requests
+- Only allow squash merging for pull requests
+- Automatically delete head branches

 # License

 MIT Licensed